oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 ## 3.1 JADN Overview

 Figure 3-1 provides a high-level view of the JADN concepts that will be described in this section.
-JADN provides simple and compound data types that can be refined using type and field options (field options only apply within compound types).
+JADN provides primitive and compound data types that can be refined using type and field options (field options only apply within compound types).
 JADN can also be represented in multiple formats, both textual and